cokelly/collocateR/README.md

 # CollocateR

 CollocateR is a package designed to generate collocates for a keyword in a corpus.
-Taking a corpus generated through the [tm](https://r-forge.r-project.org/projects/tm/) package,[^tm] CollocateR generates a list of matrices with the keyword in the middle column and neighbouring words in columns to each side.
+Taking a corpus generated through the [tm](https://r-forge.r-project.org/projects/tm/) package,<sup id="a1">[1](#f1)</sup> CollocateR generates a list of matrices with the keyword in the middle column and neighbouring words in columns to each side.
 So, for instance, the first ten collocates for 'poor' in Charles Dickens's *Bleak House* are set out as follows:

 |     4L     |  3L   |    2L    | 1L  | keyword |    1R    |     2R     |   3R    |       4R       |
 |:----------:|:-----:|:--------:|:---:|:-------:|:--------:|:----------:|:-------:|:--------------:|